What to do About Intrusive Thoughts

 • Venlafaxine (Effexor)

-• Acceptance and Commitment Therapy (ACT) – A form of CBT which focuses on accepting your thoughts and emotions rather than trying to change them.
-Through acceptance, it’s hoped you’ll develop mindfulness and, in turn, become a more adaptable thinker.
+• Acceptance and Commitment Therapy (ACT) – Focuses on accepting your thoughts and emotions rather than trying to change them.
+Through acceptance, the goal is to develop mindfulness and more adaptable thinking. ¹⁰

 What Can You Do About Intrusive Thoughts?

-When developing this worksheet, it’s recommended you take the following steps [8]:
+To develop this worksheet, it’s recommended you take the following steps:

-2. Remember you have no control over these thoughts and they’re usually an automatic response.
+2. Remember you have no control of these thoughts (they’re usually an automatic response).

-3. Accept these thoughts and allow them to take hold of your consciousness.
-It’s important not to PUSH them away.
+3. Accept these thoughts and allow them to take hold of your mind.
+It’s important not to push them away.

-4. When these thoughts appear, try to let them pass rather than fighting them.
+4. When these thoughts appear, try to let them pass rather than fight them.

 5. Pause and remember to give yourself the time.